MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 computed accordingly.
 In case #2 (‘m_horflux\*’) the ‘W’, ‘S’, and ‘K’ masks should consists of +1, -1, and 0 values and an integrated horizontal transport (or overturn) will be computed accordingly.

+In order to define a control volume using both a depth range and a density range, use a ‘K’ mask and also set
+:varlink: `gencost_useDensityMask==.TRUE.`.
+When the density range feature is active, the control volume is defined at each timestep by the bounds set in the ‘K’ mask and also by the density range specified by the parameters :varlink: `gencost_sigmaLow` (the minimum density to be included in the control volume) and :varlink: `gencost_sigmaHigh` (the maximum density to be included in the control volume).
+As a default :varlink:`gencost_refPressure` should be set to 0, but other values can be used (e.g. 1000 dbar, 2000 dbar).

 .. table:: Implemented :varlink:`gencost_barfile` options (as of checkpoint
            67x) that can be used via :filelink:`cost_gencost_boxmean.F